 We're all focused on the future.
 Between figuring out our next steps and trying to be ahead of the game, we’ve forgotten how the past can be of use.
 Now, more than ever, we have all turned to the comforts of the past in a way to cope with this ever-changing world.
 Nostalgia is a powerful emotion in all our lives, and it is a feeling that can be harnessed in marketing.

-Nostalgia marketing is a strong tool that many brands have taken to adopting this year.
+Nostalgia marketing is a strong tool that many startups have taken to adopting this year.
 From changing their logos, bringing back old taglines, and using old songs, there is a lot that can be done.
 Brands like Burger King and Coca-Cola have turned back the clock to connect with their audiences.

 It isn't only big brands that are trying their hand at this technique.
 Newer brands have been making it their own, some even pushing past the more modern elements of marketing completely.
 Makeup brands, like Colourpop, have released limited-edition collections based around the early 00s.
 They included products like roller-ball lip glosses and lots of blue eyeshadow that were staples back then.

 It was a popular release as it reminded customers of when they were getting into makeup, and how the art of painting your face can still be fun.
-It’s a technique that has served a lot of brands well, as it brings feelings of comfort and longing to their target audience in such a way that it’s almost a no-brainer not to make a purchase.
-It’s no surprise that brands have been leaning on this technique as evoking these emotions creates a deeper connection with their customers.
+It’s a technique that has served a lot of startups well, as it brings feelings of comfort and longing to their target audience in such a way that it’s almost a no-brainer not to make a purchase.
+It’s no surprise that startups have been leaning on this technique as evoking these emotions creates a deeper connection with their customers.

 Now begs the question, how can you utilise this for yourself?